At Rustic & Main, you could easily accuse us of American history buffery.

 Memorialize History with Rustic & Main

 In our line of work, we get the honor of creating both rings that have a unique story and have historical significance.
 When we use materials like our US battleship teaks, it feels like were tying all the rings made that material back to a moment that change the course of history.
-If you're interested in memorializing American history in this unique way, check out our Historic Wood Collection or Our Ring Customizer to see how we can create a ring that tell your story.
+If you're interested in memorializing American history in this unique way, check out our Historic Rings or Our Ring Customizer to see how we can create a ring that tell your story.

 USS North Carolina Sources: